replit/kaboom/doc/02-add-sprite.md

 ]);
 ```

-Each game object is composed from multiple components.
-For example, some component might decide the shape, another might decide if it should be subject to gravity, another might decide what color it is in and so on.
-Each component provides different functionalities and in the code example above, `add()` is the function used to assemble all the components into a game object in Kaboom.
+Here we use the `add()` function to add the game object to our canvas, and we can include multiple components to our function to give the object its different features, such as shape, position, color, collision area, and whether it should be subject to gravity.

-A closer look at the components used:
+Let's take a look at the components we used:

-- `sprite()` makes it render a sprite with the 'bean' we just loaded with `loadSprite()`
+- `sprite()` - to render our sprite with the "Bean" graphic we loaded.
-- `pos()` gives it a position on the screen, at X:80 Y:40
+- `pos()` - to give Bean a position on our screen expressed as XY coordinates.
+In this case, Bean is placed at X=80 and Y=40.
-- `area()` gives it a collider area and enables collision detection
+- `area()` - to give Bean a collider area and enable collision detection.
-- `color()` changes the color to blue
+- `color()` - to give Bean the color blue.

-There are many more components that can be used.
-More information on these can be found at https://kaboomjs.com/.
+There are many more components you can use when you add game objects.
+Visit the [Kaboom.js website](https://kaboomjs.com/) to explore them.

 ## Things to try

-Here are some suggestions of how you can extend this code further:
+Here are some you can try to extend this code:

 - Add other components to Bean's character.
-Can you change the shape?
+Can you change Bean's shape?
-- Play around with different sprites, positions, rotations, and scale
+- Play around with different sprites, positions, rotations, and scale.

 You can try out the code in the embedded repl below: